 “Once we had rounded him up and gotten rid of his government, then the question is what do you put in its place?
 You know, you then have accepted the responsibility for governing Iraq… Now what kind of government are you going to establish?
 Is it going to be a Kurdish government, or a Shi'ia government, or a Sunni government, or maybe a government based on the old Baathist Party, or some mixture thereof?
 You will have, I think by that time, lost the support of the Arab coalition that was so crucial to our operations over there...
 I would guess if we had gone in there, I would still have forces in Baghdad today, we'd be running the country.
 We would not have been able to get everybody out and bring everybody home."

-After that war, Cheney was lured into the oil business with a multi-million dollar offer to become CEO of the Halliburton oil company, despite have no experience in oil, or in any business other than government.
+After that war, Cheney was lured into the oil business with a multi-million dollar offer to become CEO of the Halliburton oil company, despite having no experience in oil, or in any business other than government.
 By the time he returned to Washington in 2001, Cheney had become a wealthy proponent for western oil companies and formulated a plan to seize Iraqi oil.
 Evidence of his motive was found amongst the thousand of contracts posted on an U.S. Army website.
 On Dec.14, 2001, a contract “Planning for the Mission” was awarded to BRS, a subsidiary of Halliburton, which was headed by Cheney just one year prior.
 It stated:

 “The planning effort was done by Brown & Root Services (BRS)